kai-subramanian/bytegenie/README.md

 ### bytegenie
-This repo contains the frontend, DB and API for takehome assessment.
+This repo contains the DB and API for takehome assessment.
+Frontend can be found here - https://github.com/kai-subramanian/natural-query
 Tech stack used - Python for backend API, React for frontend, SQLite for the database.

 <p>